sicefguroni/green-point/README.md

 ```

 ### Running the App
-To start the build server:
+1. To start the build server:
 ```sh
 npm run build
 ```
+2. Open the build:
 ```sh
 npm start
 ```